Matt Potter: Managerial career

-In 1992, Potter moved to Long Island and joined Noga Soccer, where he coached, developed a curriculum and coordinated clinics and camps.
-From 1995 to 2003, he worked as a head coach and trainer at Sereno Soccer Club in Phoenix, Arizona.
-From 1998 he also worked on the coaching staff for the Regional IV (West) of the Olympic Development Program.
-He was the head coach of the Scottsdale Community College women's team for one season in 2002, leading them to the ACCAC play-offs with a winning record.
+NCAA Division I

 In February 2003, Potter was named as the assistant coach for the Washington State Cougars women's team.
 However, prior to the start of the season, he was promoted to head coach in July 2003, taking over from Dan Tobias who left for the Arizona Wildcats.
 He coached the team for nine seasons, including three seasons with an appearance in the NCAA Division I Women's Soccer Championship (2008, 2009 and 2011).
 In December 2011, Potter became the head coach of the Oklahoma Sooners women's program, where he remained for eight seasons.
 Twice the team qualified for the NCAA Division I Women's Soccer Championship, in 2014 and 2016.
 In November 2019, it was announced that Potter would leave Oklahoma at the end of the season.

+United States women's national under-23 soccer team, 2020–2022

 In January 2020, the United States Soccer Federation hired Potter as the head coach of the under-23 women's national team.
 He previously had served as an opponent scout for the U.S. women's program, including at the 2019 FIFA Women's World Cup in France.
-On 11 January 2022, Potter was announced as the head coach of Kansas City Current in the National Women's Soccer League.